 I personally bought ETFs for a long term investment.
 The reason is that I do not want to spend much time and effort analyzing the market, and I want my portfolio to be as diversified as possible.

-I bought the MSCI World ETF and the MSCI Emerging Markets ETF, which I find great for a beginner.
-The MSCI World ETF covers more than 1,600 companies in many developed countries, while the MSCI Emerging Markets ETF includes more than 1,200 companies in different emerging markets like China and India.
+I bought the MSCI World ETF and the MSCI Emerging Markets ETF, which were great for me as a beginner.
+The MSCI World ETF covers more than 1,500 companies in many developed countries, while the MSCI Emerging Markets ETF includes more than 1,200 companies in different emerging markets like China and India.

-Another note is that there are always risks involved in trading stock.
-While you can earn, you can also suffer losses if you don’t do it properly.
+Disclaimer: This is not an investment advice or recommendation to invest.
+Remember that there are always risks involved in trading stock.
+While you can earn, you can also suffer losses.
+Past performance is not a reliable indicator of future performance.
 Never invest an amount that you cannot afford to lose!
 And only use investment products that you understand.

 How to invest in individual stocks, investment funds, or ETF funds in Germany?

 You will need to open a securities account (Depotkonto) with a bank or other discount brokers.
-For example, you can open an English demo account at Cap Trader to try it out for free.
-Other good alternatives include Consorsbank and Trade Republic (commission-free broker with extremely low handling fee).
+For example, you can open an account with Smart Broker or Trade Republic.
+These are commission-free broker with extremely low handling fee.

-All of the above allow you to invest in individual stocks, funds, and ETFs.
+These brokers allow you to invest in individual stocks, funds, and ETFs.
 You can also choose to invest by using a monthly savings plan.
+Not sure which broker you should use?
+Check this out: Best Online Broker Germany – Top 5 Comparison – English Guide

 An alternative: Investment managed by both human and machine